diegopau/blog/README.markdown

  - Create languages and asociate them to posts.
  - Filter posts by tags, languages or both.
  - Authenticate users and allow them to leave comments.
 They can leave comments if they are not authenticated too.
- - See diegopau.com as an example.
+ - See http://diegopau.com as an example.

  Intial configuration.

-    First you should give it some other title and logo as it is now configured for my blog :)
+ -First you should give it some other title and logo as it is now configured for my blog :)
-    To register an user for RailsAdmin you have to add :registerable to admin_user.rb so it looks like this: devise :database_authenticatable, :recoverable, :rememberable, :trackable, :validatable, :registerable
+  To register an user for RailsAdmin you have to add :registerable to admin_user.rb so it looks like this:
+         devise :database_authenticatable, :recoverable, :rememberable, :trackable, :validatable, :registerable

-    Then after deploying it, if you don't want other people being able to use RailsAdmin you should (after registering an user for yourself) go back to admin_user.rb and delete :registerable.
+ -Then after deploying it, if you don't want other people being able to use RailsAdmin you should (after registering an user for yourself) go back to admin_user.rb and delete :registerable.

  Let me know if I can improve it somehow!! but remember it is a work in progress ...